jpelikan71/jpelikan71.github.io/_pages/cv.md

 ### R&D experience

+Trying to go deeper in theory of new algorithms and technologies of complex data processing , I'm trying to be involved in interesting research projects which leads to new results and articles.
+As a researcher I joined a lab in well-known Dorodnicyn Computing Centre of RAS.

-In 2011 I joined "CTT group" company, partaker of number of interesing R&D projects in such areas as remote sensing; lab experiments measurements processing; engineering systems modelling and testing...
+For practice in applied areas, in 2011 I joined "CTT group" company, partaker of number of interesing R&D projects in such areas as remote sensing; lab experiments measurements processing; engineering systems modelling and testing etc.

-Current work requires elaborating new algorithms and technologies, so I need to nave a strong theoretical background in the area of complex data processing.

-So, last years I'm working with strong cooperation with Artificial Intelligence Research Center of Program Systems Institute of Russian Academy of Siences (Pereslavl).

 ### Skills: theory